ibm-cloud-docs/containers/ts-worker-invalid-vlan.md

 [Classic infrastructure]{: tag-classic-inf}

 Your {{site.data.keyword.cloud_notm}} account was suspended, or all worker nodes in your cluster were deleted.
 After the account is reactivated, you can't add worker nodes when you try to resize or rebalance your worker pool.
-You see an error message similar to the following:
 {: tsSymptoms}

+You see an error message similar to the following example:

 ```sh
 SoftLayerAPIError(SoftLayer_Exception_Public): Could not obtain network VLAN with id #123456.